After much delay, I am finally getting around to writing a follow-up

 const reverse = fold((acc, x) => [x, ...acc], []);

-const any = (predFn) => fold((acc, x) => predFn(x) || acc, false);
+const any = (predFn) => fold((acc, x) => predFn(x) || acc, false);fold unmasked

-is something we already know and love in
+Turns out fold is something we already know and love in

-JavaScriptāitās just reduce
+JavaScriptāitās just reduce!3

 const reduce =

-, acc) =>
+(reducer, acc) =>

-(reducer, ...xs]) =>
+([x, ...xs]) =>

-Granted itās a standalone version, not a method on the
+x === undefined ? acc : reduce(reducer, reducer(acc, x))(xs);Granted itās a standalone version, not a method on the

-prototype, but it works just the same.
+Array prototype, but it works just the same.
 And we can

-define other array functions than just sum
+define other array functions than just sum,

-with it; in fact,
+reverse and any with it; in fact,

 any array transformation can be defined in terms of

-(thatās an open challenge!), which is pretty
+reduce (thatās an open challenge!), which is pretty

 powerful stuff.